vapor/routing-kit/Sources/RoutingKit/Docs.docc/index.md

 }
 ```

-> [!NOTE]
-> To preserve both speed and safety, once you create a router using the `build()` method, it becomes immutable.
+> Note: To preserve both speed and safety, once you create a router using the `build()` method, it becomes immutable.
 Any further modifications require creating a new builder instance.

 There's different types of path components you can use when registering routes:
 - Constant path components: e.g. `"users"`, `"posts"`